Description and stability of a RPC-based calorimeter in electromagnetic and hadronic shower environments

 The simulated, as well as the observed events, are reconstructed using the MARLIN framework~\cite{marlin,marlinreco} within the ILC software framework~\cite{ilcsoft}.
 The time of a hit is recorded and used to reject noise events and to select the fired pads (hits) resulting from the particle interactions with the detector material.

-Several beam energy points were used to study the observed or simulated detector response.
-Pion showers are selected from the data, and several cuts are used to reject electron and muon contaminations.
-These cuts include a threshold on the number of hits and on the position of the layer at which the shower starts.
-More details are given in ref.~\cite{1stresults}.
-GRPC saturation effects induced by the high rate of the SPS beam were observed and corrected using a linear function of the time in the spill~\cite{1stresults}.
+Several beam energy points, from $7$ to $70\,\GeV$ were used to study the observed or simulated detector response.
+Pion showers are selected from the data, and cuts are used to reject electron and muon contaminations.
+These cuts include a threshold on the number of hits: either no hit or more than three hits per layer.
+At least 30 layers have to contain a hit.
+The layer at which the shower starts has to be at the $4^{th}$ position or more~\cite{1stresults}.
+The high rate of the SPS beam induced efficiency losses that were observed and corrected using a linear function of the time in the spill~\cite{1stresults}.

 The energy is reconstructed using a polynomial technique described in ref.~\cite{1stresults}.
 It uses the amplitude threshold information that makes a software compensation possible.
 It can also take advantage of the high granularity by including reconstructed tracks~\cite{hough} and machine learning techniques~\cite{idmva}.
 The event reconstructed energy, $E_{\rm{event}}$, is calculated using the polynomial combination method as follows: